Mushtaq-BGA/Enterprise-Inference/docs/single-node-deployment-workshop.md

 cd core
 chmod +x inference-stack-deploy.sh
 ```
 Export your huggingface token as environment variable.
-Make sure to replace "Your_Hugging_Face_Token_ID" with actual Hugging Face Token.
+Make sure to replace "Your_Hugging_Face_Token_ID" with your actual Hugging Face Token.

-**NOTE:** you can use temp token as "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"
+**NOTE:** you should create account in HuggingFace and use the access token from that account
 ```
 export HUGGINGFACE_TOKEN=<<Your_Hugging_Face_Token_ID>>
 ```